Note: The live webinar has already occurred. You can watch the video recording here.

 Dobility, Inc., the maker of SurveyCTO, is leading the industry in designing innovative quality control features that enable users with diverse needs to collect the highest quality data possible.
-These features range from powerful form design and testing capabilities (e.g., form testing interface, constraints, fields that capture device sensor meta-data), server tools and machine-learning technologies (e.g., automated quality checks, review and corrections workflow, audio audits), and easy connectivity to external platforms for further cleaning and analysis (e.g., Stata, Power BI).
+These features range from powerful form design and testing capabilities (e.g., form testing interface, constraints, fields that capture audio audits and device sensor meta-data), server tools (e.g., automated quality checks, review and corrections workflow), machine-learning development, and easy connectivity to external platforms for further cleaning and analysis (e.g., Stata, Power BI).

 SurveyCTO’s vast data quality toolkit and functionality present all sorts of possibilities for our users’ project and organizational needs.
 In our latest webinar, we’re turning things over to data quality innovators and SurveyCTO super users from Innovations for Poverty Action (IPA) and Komaza, organizations at the cutting edge of harnessing high-quality evidence to steer impactful projects, to share their own best practices in using SurveyCTO and other tools to enhance data quality.
 Join us in our next webinar on February 26, 2020 at 2 PM UTC / 9 AM ET to learn how fieldwork experts tackle data quality.
 And to more fully explore SurveyCTO, start a free 15-day trial today.